revaturelabs/interviewquestions/Unix-IS/Unix_Interview_Ques.md

 ---

-27. How to change ownership of a file in Linux?
+27. Assume you have to change ownership of a file in Linux, how will you do that?

 <details><summary> <b>Show Answer</b> </summary>